 The overall pattern of recent Russian intervention is largely consistent with our hypothesis that deterrence encourages capable actors to engage in calculated restraint.
-As the deterrence gradient drops off from West to East, Russia is more able to indulge in efficiency calculations in pursuing its international objectives.
-Russia is not engaging in limited gray zone activities in Western Europe and against the US because they have outsmarted the West, but rather because deterrence prevents more intense provocations.
-Again, geography does not determine deterrence, but it is correlated with other factors like military power, NATO membership, and the proximity of interests that shape deterrence credibility.
-While the degree of Russian interest does vary across these cases, the case of Ukraine in particular reveals that Russia is sensitive to deterrence even when its interests are high.
-Although Ukraine is strategically more important, Russian actions there were more constrained than in Georgia.

-Differences in Russia’s behavioral portfolio also cannot be explained through capability maturation alone or the availability of more options for conflict.
-The oldest cases (Estonia and Georgia) feature very different levels of intensity between them, as do the most recent (Ukraine and United States).
+As the deterrence gradient drops off from West to East, Russia has more freedom to pursue its international objectives.
+Geography does not determine deterrence, but it is correlated with other factors like military power, NATO membership, and the proximity of interests that shape deterrence credibility.
+While the degree of Russian interest does vary across these cases, the case of Ukraine demonstrates that Russia is sensitive to deterrence even when its interests are high.
+Differences in Russian choices also cannot be explained simply as an artefact of more options becoming available over time (i.e., maturation).
+The oldest cases (Estonia and Georgia) feature very different levels of intensity between them; so do the most recent (Ukraine and United States).
 To explain these differences, we must look to strategic incentives rather than technological capabilities.
-Gray zone conflict is not so much about the utilization of an expanding toolkit as careful decisions about what should be drawn from that toolkit.
+Gray zone conflict is not so much about the utilization of an expanding toolkit as careful decisions about what should be drawn from it.

-One possible distinguishing difference of modern gray zone problems may be considered in terms of just what sort of deterrence actors are designing around.
-Previous studies have focused on adversaries who design around immediate deterrence, or threats issued in a crisis situation; modern gray zone conflict often works to compromise general deterrence, or implicit barriers to crisis initiation.
-Estonia or NATO did not issue a specific threat to Russia in 2007, but Russia had to take into account the possibility of Article V being invoked if it registered its protest too aggressively.
-The United States had not designated its electoral processes “critical infrastructure” to imply that cyber interference against them might be proscribed, but Russia still had to consider America’s power to retaliate.
-The cyber domain, where general deterrence is unreliable and immediate deterrence works hardly at all, is well suited for just such subversion.

-While Russian cyberattacks the focus of the empirical analysis, our theory applies more broadly to all cases of gray zone conflict.
-Chinese incursions in the South China Sea are yet another example of a militarily capable conflict initiator intentionally limiting the intensity of military operations.
-Russian actions in Crimea are paralleled by China’s use of “little blue men” in exemplifying Chinese restraint because the use of more intense military operations risks provoking a Western response that both sides hope to avoid.
-A deterrence-oriented framework can better explain gray zone activities by capable actors like Russia, China, and Iran as well as help identify proper policy responses concerning commonly invoked but rarely refined concepts like red lines, strengthened alliance partnerships, forward deployment, and demonstration of resolve.

 Every Silver Lining's Got a Touch of Gray